2008- a miracle vintage!

 COLOUR: Intense greenish-yellow with deep golden highlights.

-BOUQUET: Mineral, saline, slightly toasted, and spicy going on to reveal nuances of acacia honey and bergamot.
+NOSE: Mineral, saline, slightly toasted, and spicy going on to reveal nuances of acacia honey and bergamot.

 PALATE: Vibrant, tasty, and mineral with hints of lime, verbena, and sweet spices.
 Thirst-quenching finish.